 Cons

 It’s important to note that website builders can include both adaptive and responsive features.
-For example, Pagecloud recently introduced a series of features that allow your content to act responsive even though the website itself is still adaptive.
+For example, Pagecloud Layouts allow you to arrange your content to act responsively on your website.

 Adaptive Website Builders